Course Syllabus

 Due:

-- “Inoculating science against potential pandemics and information hazards” (K. Esvelt)
+- “Inoculating science against potential pandemics and information hazards” Links to an external site.
+(K. Esvelt)

-- “The Unilateralist's Curse” (N. Bostrom et al)
+- “The Unilateralist's Curse” Links to an external site.
+(N. Bostrom et al)

 Recommended:

-- The Fall of Rome: And the End of Civilization (B. Ward-Perkins)
+- The Fall of Rome: And the End of Civilization Links to an external site.
+(B. Ward-Perkins)

 Potential game-changer: Extended intelligence (May 11)